 Despite my love of deep backbends however, I have to admit, these words never sat well with me.
-I never really understood what he was trying to get me to do.
-I noticed a part of me distrusted anyone telling not to think.
+Don’t get me wrong; I deeply respected and loved my teacher, but I also noticed a part of me distrusted anyone telling not to think.
 It was the same part of me that felt caution around any spiritual ideology that might be trying to brainwash me and steal my soul….
 Of course, we also meet ‘do not think’ in Patanjali’s 2nd yoga sutra “ Yoga Chitta Vrtti Nirodha” – yoga is the cessation of the fluctuation of the mind.
-This I understand better.
-I do enjoy a deep appreciation of trans-cognitive peace when my mind elevates beyond the mundane anxieties and to-do lists of modern living and can settle into its own nature.
+This I understood and understand better.
+I do have a deep appreciation of trans-cognitive peace when my mind elevates beyond the mundane anxieties and to-do lists of modern living and can settle into its own nature.

 Recently however the words ‘do not think’ took on greater significance..and I think back to Guruji’s words with a deeper appreciation. … Yuval Noah Harari’s book “Sapiens” tell us that we have huge jumbo brains in relation to other animals and our ancestors.
 In Homo-Sapiens; the brain weighs about 2-3% of our body weight but it consumes about 25% of our bodies energy when the body is at rest.
 Conversely, the brains of apes require only 8% of their bio-energy.
 And there is a price to pay for this ! – our muscles have atrophied as a result !
 As Hariri explains “Like a government diverting money from defence to education, humans, diverted energy from biceps to neurons”.
 I wouldn’t mind if this muscular dystrophy was the price to pay for really using our brains to eradicate suffering for all living beings on the planet, then that would be muscle wastage worth wasting, but lets face it, unless tamed, a lot of the time, the mind falls into anxiety states, depression, yearning etc.- all the emotional baggage of modern living.